wp-plugins/tweet-wheel/readme.txt

 * Automated queueing system, which is the core of the plugin.
 It handles all the automation.
 * Multi-templating for posts helps you to specify limitless amount of tweet variations for each post.
 * Advanced scheduling gives you more control over time of tweetings.
 Specify days and times at which you want your post published.
+* Handling of custom post types - fully compatible with woocommerceshop products!
 * Customising the queue let's you to supervise the order in which posts are tweeted.
 * Looping is optional, but very useful.
 If on, it will automatially append just tweeted post at the end of queue.
 Keeps going infinitely this way.
 * Queue posts on their publishing.
 When you create a new post you can ask plugin to automatically queue it for you.